In This Section

 Q: What is the salary?

-A: Next year’s salary has not been announced.
-The current salary information can be found at here.
+A: Next year’s salary has not been announced yet.
+You can find current salary information here

 Q: What is the department's approach to work hour reform?

-A: We have a no-tolerance policy regarding work hour violations.
-Any duty hour violations are reported immediately and are acted upon to ensure that problems do not recur.
-We use New Innovations to log duty hours and vacation time.
+A: We have a strict no-tolerance policy for work hour violations.
+Any duty hour violations are reported and addressed promptly to prevent recurrence.
+Duty hours and vacation time are tracked using New Innovations.

 Q: Are meals provided?

-A: Money for meals is provided for you during your night float/call.
-Additionally, there is a resident suite that contains call rooms, computers, snacks and beverages.
+A: Meal money is provided during night float/call shifts.
+Additionally, there is a resident suite equipped with call rooms, computers, snacks, and coffee/beverages.

 Q: Are white coats available?

-A: Yes, the department provides 3 long white coats to all house staff.
-You can request a new one every year.
-Name stamps are also provided to residents.
-In recent years the department has purchased personalized fleece jackets for residents as well.
+A: Yes, the department provides each house staff member with three long white coats, with the option to request a new one annually.
+Name stamps are also provided, and personalized fleece jackets are provided as well.

 Q: Are scrubs available?

-A: Yes, you can get a pair of scrubs from Temple University Hospital.
-It is a good idea to have more than one pair.
-We do not have a required color code while on call.
+A: Yes, you can obtain scrubs from Temple University Hospital.
+It’s a good idea to have more than one pair.
+There is no required color code for call.

 Q: Are lockers available?